 But Susan doesn't have time for their drama, so, ignoring the couple, she hurries past them to push through the double doors with a roll of her eyes.

 Exactly.
 Who cares about Susan and her tardiness?
 We want to know if Prudence will dare to come out wearing nothing at all.
-Come to think of it, who is Susan, and why should we care what she thinks about Prudence’s dress?
+Come to think of it, who is Susan, and why should we care what she thinks about anything?

 When a writer does this “head-hop” within a single sentence, and only there, then jumps right back to the same POV he or she started with, I call that a POV violation.
-But it’s still technically a head-hop.
-And confusing or distracting your reader, which is precisely what head-hopping does, is never a good idea.
+It’s still technically a head-hop, and confusing or distracting to your reader.
+And confusing your reader is precisely what head-hopping does.
+It's no different than changing the subject in the middle of a discussion without warning, then after a few sentences jumping to another.
+This is never a good idea.
 After all, we work so hard to pull our readers into our books, so why yank them right back out again?

-This common writing mistake is most often found when writing in third-person POV, but not always.
-As an editor, I still find the occasional head-hop with those writing in first-person POV, although there it is typically in the form of a POV violation, as I just described.
+This common writing mistake is most often found when writing in third person POV, but not always.
+As an editor, I find the occasional head-hop in just about every manuscript that comes past my desk, even with those writing in first-person POV, although there it is typically in the form of a POV violation, as I just described above.

-But never underestimate just how damaging this error can be because it is an error no matter how well-known an author you might be.
+Now, you may be asking, "what's the big deal?" but believe me it is.
+Never underestimate just how damaging this error can be because it is an error no matter how well-known an author you might be.
 The smallest things can jolt a reader out of your story; a typo, a missing word, a missing punctuation mark… Even something like a dialogue tag that comes too late can be a game-changer.
 That small error will have the reader hearing the wrong voice in their head, and that jolts a reader out of the story as they now have to backtrack and read that passage again with the correct voice in their head before moving on.
-And switching POV in the middle of a paragraph or even in the midst of a scene can be quite confusing.

 It may only pull them out for a moment, but when these distractions occur, again and again, your reader will get frustrated, and that frustration can easily lead to them giving up, closing your book, and saying, “It’s not worth it.”